-For my contribution to lunch, I brought a plate of Chicken Daggers, a fun take on skewers that’s fashioned after daggers (as in the knife).
+For my contribution to lunch, I brought a plate of Chicken Daggers, a fun take on skewers that are fashioned after daggers (as in the knife).
 My coworkers brought fun pirate foods like anti-scurvy fruit salad and walk the plank cookies.

 Making them is simple – you marinate strips of chicken (I cut mine from chicken breasts) until they are filled with flavor.
 Then you thread the chicken onto skewers with a thick slice of pepper and a pineapple chunk (the dagger handle).
 Once that’s all done, all you need to do is cook them.

 And hey, these aren’t just for Talk Like a Pirate Day.
 They’re allow a perfect food for a Halloween party.
 Think how awesome the daggers would look on a spooky buffet.

 - 1 lb boneless skinless chicken, , cut into strips

 - jerk or teriyaki marinade

 - pineapple chunks

 - wooden skewers, , soaked for 30 minutes right before using